The modern workforce depends on software like never before, and with that dependence comes an increasing IT cost.

 Like the name implies, freeware licenses typically grant users free, unlimited access to use and distribute software products as often as they’d like, as long as they don’t change the source code or sell licenses to the product.

-As it were, freeware licenses offer cost-free usage, not necessarily copy-right-free access to a product.
-The developer retains their right to monetize the product, and you can use and distribute them infinitely, as long as you don’t charge a fee.
+As such, freeware licenses offer cost-free usage, not necessarily copyright-free access to a product.
+The developer retains their right to monetize the product, and you can use and distribute it infinitely, as long as you don’t charge a fee.

-Andrew Fluegelman (founding editor, PCWorld) first coined the term freeware when he released PC-Talk in 1980, stating that he wanted others to enjoy his program without paying as long as they didn’t sell or change the source code.
+Andrew Fluegelman (founding editor of PCWorld) first coined the term “freeware” when he released PC-Talk in 1980.
+He stated that he wanted others to enjoy his program without paying, as long as they didn’t sell or change the source code.
+Examples of freeware include VLC Media Player and Discord.

 4. Shareware license

-Shareware licenses grant users the right to use (and freely distribute) a product for free, although it often uses volume restrictions to get them to pay or donate to support the developer.
-Some examples include WinRAR, Spotify, Mozilla Firefox, and CorelDraw.
+Shareware licenses grant users the right to use (and freely distribute) a product for free.
+However, they often use volume restrictions to get users to pay or donate to support the developer.
+Some examples include WinRAR, Spotify, Mozilla Firefox, and CorelDRAW.

 5. Public domain license